BUT any little woes, no problemo. When confronted with such magnificent tips ahead, your plants will be like putty in your hands.

 If you're buying broccoli seeds, do read seed catalogues to find out what and when to grow broccoli for your area and climate.
 Your local plant shop can also advise.
 Odd weather patterns or the wrong variety growing in the wrong area, can stress your broccoli plants.

-For example they may "button", which means they simply form small "button" heads if the weather fluctuates from cold, then warm, then perhaps two weeks of really cold temperatures, then blow-me-down it's sunbathing weather.
+For example they may "button", which means they simply form small "button" heads if the weather fluctuates from cold, then warm, then perhaps two weeks of really cold temperatures, then blow-me-down turns into sunbathing weather.

 Here's another little tip to make sure you know how to grow broccoli successfully.
 Although broccoli like very fertile soil with good nitrogen content, don't add more nitrogen fertiliser when planting — wait until the plants are just beginning to produce heads.